 Manifesto

-Almost none of them have a manager.
+Fewer than five percent of them have a manager.

 This is the original sin of the music business: the people who need management most are the ones who can't afford it.